ndakoda/Airdrop-Check/README.md

  Features

 - Check wallet eligibility for 10+ Solana projects
-- Real-time validation of Solana addresses
+- Real-time validation of Eth addresses
 - Clean, responsive UI
 - No data storage – all processing is client-side
 - Open source and auditable